-54. Election of Chair Etc.
+64. Election of Chair Etc.

 As soon as possible, following the Annual General Meeting, the Board of Directors shall elect from among its number, a Chair, a Vice-Chair, and a Senior Independent Director of the Credit Union.
 A person so elected shall hold office until the election of their successor.
 Candidates for positions that are Approved or Certified under the Senior Managers Regime must meet the requirements of the Regime, and any internal policies set by the Board of Directors to meet competency requirements.
+Appointment to the role will be subject to any approval that is required.
+The Board may also choose to elect other posts as it deems appropriate from time to time.

-55. Casual Vacancies
+65. Casual Vacancies

 A casual vacancy on the Board of Directors shall, as soon as is practicable, be filled by a majority vote of the Directors then holding office.
-Such a co-opted Director shall hold office until the following Annual General Meeting at which time they may stand for election.
-A co-opted Director shall adhere to any requirements established by the Regulator in respect of the Senior Managers and Certification Regime, prior to taking up an active role in the management of the Credit Union.
+Such a Co-Opted Director shall hold office until the following Annual General Meeting at which time they may stand for election.
+A Co-Opted Director shall adhere to any requirements established by the Regulator in respect of the Senior Managers and Certification Regime, prior to taking up an active role in the governance of the Credit Union.
+If a Co-Opted Director chose not to seek election at the General Meeting, their involvement with the Credit Union would terminate immediately following that General Meeting.

-56. Timing and Notification of Board Meetings
+66. Timing and Notification of Board Meetings

-Regular meetings of the Board of Directors shall be held not less than once every month.
+Regular meetings of the Board of Directors shall be held generally every month.
 The date, time and place of such meetings shall be decided from time to time by the Board.
-All meetings shall be called in such a manner as the Board shall determine.
+All Meetings shall be called in such a manner as the Board shall determine.

-The Chair, or in their absence the Vice-Chair, may call a special meeting of the Board of Directors at any time, and shall do so on receipt of a request in writing signed by at least 3 Directors.
-The Chair, or in their absence the Vice-Chair, shall determine the date, time and place of such a meeting, unless the Board of Directors prescribes otherwise by resolution.
+The Chair, or in their absence the Vice-Chair, may call a Special Meeting of the Board of Directors at any time, and shall do so on receipt of a request in writing signed by at least 3 Directors.
+The Chair, or in their absence the Vice-Chair, shall determine the date, time and place of such a Meeting, unless the Board of Directors prescribes otherwise by resolution.
+All Non-Executive and Executive Directors must be informed of the Special Meeting.

-57. Quorum
+67. Quorum

-No business shall be transacted at a meeting of the Board of Directors unless a quorum is present.
-A majority of the number of the Directors at any time (inclusive of any vacancies) shall constitute a quorum.
-If from the time appointed for the meeting to commence a quorum is not present, then the meeting may be adjourned to any date not less than 2 or more than 30 days from the day of the meeting at which the adjournment took place.
+No business shall be transacted at a Meeting of the Board of Directors unless a quorum is present.
+A majority of the number of the Directors at any time shall constitute a quorum.
+If from the time appointed for the Meeting to commence a quorum is not present, then the Meeting may be adjourned to any date not less than 2 or more than 30 days from the day of the Meeting at which the adjournment took place.
 The quorum for such an adjourned meeting shall be 3 Non-Executive Directors or such greater number as the Board may determine by resolution.

+For the avoidance of doubt, a Director must be present in person or by Electronic Means at a meeting of the Board of Directors.

-58. Voting at Board Meetings
+68. Voting at Board Meetings

-Any questions arising at any meeting of the Board of Directors shall be decided by a majority of votes.
-Each Director shall have only one vote on any matter provided that the Chair of the meeting shall have a casting vote in the event of an equality of votes.
+Any questions arising at any Meeting of the Board of Directors shall be decided by a majority of votes.
+Each Director shall have only one vote on any matter provided that the Chair of the Meeting shall have a casting vote in the event of an equality of votes.

+The Board of Directors works on the basis of “collective responsibility” and therefore any properly executed decision made by the Board is binding on all of the Directors regardless of either their initial dissent, their abstinence from a vote or their failure to attend the Meeting at which the decision was made.